wmaynard/platform-common/HEALTH_SERVICE.md

 #### Important Notes:

 * HP is not affected by unauthorized requests - the authorization filter executes before the health filter does.
 Requesting this endpoint without an authorization token would not affect the `HealthService`.
+* HP is automatically degraded on health checks for _every_ Mongo service that is not connected to the database.
 * Until there are at least 10 datapoints, HP percentage is considered to be 100.

 ### Example